Kosta Kumanudi: Early life and education

 Kumanudi came from a Greek family, which originated from Adrianople.
 His ancestors settled in Belgrade in 1823 or 1829.
 Konstantin, nicknamed Kosta, was born on 22 November 1874 in Belgrade, to Hermina, née Gruber, and Dimitrije Kumanudi.
 Some sources erroneously name his father as Atanasije.

 He finished the gymnasium in Belgrade and the Legal section of the Belgrade's Great School.
 He then moved to Paris where he graduated at the École Libre des Sciences Politiques, also obtaining his PhD there in 1901.

 After returning to Belgrade, Kumanudi first worked as a customs officer in 1902.
 Same year he was elected to the position of a docent for the administrative law at the Great School.
-In 1904 he was elected an associate professor while he became the full professor of the public law at the Law School in 1920.
+In 1904 he was elected an associate professor while he became the full professor of public law at the Law School in 1920.

 Academic work

 Kumanudi published his expert contributions in the Archive for the legal and social sciences.
 He was also Archive's editor for administrative law.
-He and Slobodan Jovanović published Basics of the public law in the Kingdom of Serbia, Volumes I & II, in Belgrade in 1907 and 1909.
+He and Slobodan Jovanović published Basics of Public Law in the Kingdom of Serbia, Volumes I & II, in Belgrade in 1907 and 1909.
 He authored a textbook Administrative law, published in Belgrade in 1921.

 His other legal works include International law among the South Slavs (1896; expanded translation of the lengthy study by Milenko Vesnić), Alliance treaties in the 19th century (1901), Administrative law (1909; 1920), Our jurisprudence, Tirgo, Legal position of the resigning ministers, View on Austrian role in the eastern question, etc. He was a contributor to the Serbian Literary Herald, Nova Evropa, Arhiv, Branič and other papers and magazines.